jtsaihueideng/EE250Project/README.md

 Lab Partner: Tyler Chen

 ## Description
 Implementation of substitution cipher.
-User's messages are converted into an .mp3 file and sent over MQTT protocol.
-Client subscribers can receive the audio file and decode the message with the correct letters to dual tone mapping.
+User's messages are converted into an .mp3 file by using a freqency to letter mapping table and sent over MQTT protocol.
+Client subscribers can receive the audio file and decode the message with signal processing.
 Another subscriber acts as a database to store these mp3 files.